-{1} The issue we decide today is whether the district court's order remanding Defendant's misdemeanor driving while intoxicated (DWI) trial to magistrate court is an order from which the State may appeal.
-We also discuss a prosecutor's discretion to file misdemeanor charges in either magistrate court or in district court and whether the limits placed upon that discretion were violated in this case.
-We hold that the district court's order effectively dismissed the charges and, under the doctrine of practical finality, this Court has jurisdiction to review the State's appeal.
+{1} The issue we decide today is whether the district court’s order remanding Defendant’s misdemeanor driving while intoxicated (DWI) trial to magistrate court is an order from which the State may appeal.
+We also discuss a prosecutor’s discretion to file misdemeanor charges in either magistrate court or in district court and whether the limits placed upon that discretion were violated in this case.
+We hold that the district court’s order effectively dismissed the charges and, under the doctrine of practical finality, this Court has jurisdiction to review the State’s appeal.
 We also hold that the State made an adequate showing that it did not exhibit an improper motive in choosing to file this case in district court.
 Accordingly, we reverse.
+BACKGROUND

 {2} At a DWI roadblock, Defendant was arrested and later charged with DWI, first offense, contrary to NMSA 1978, § 66-8-102(E) (1993).
-The State originally filed the charge against Defendant in magistrate court, and the case was assigned to Judge Gillson.
+The State' originally filed the charge against Defendant in magistrate court, and the ease was assigned to Judge Gillson.
 At a pre-trial conference, Defendant challenged the legality of the roadblock and orally moved to suppress all evidence gathered against him at the stop.
 The day after the conference, the State dismissed without prejudice the charge against Defendant in magistrate court.
 Two weeks later, the State refiled the charge in district court.

 {3} Thereafter, Defendant filed a motion to remand the case to magistrate court.
 Defendant argued that the local district attorney’s office had an unwritten policy to charge all misdemeanor crimes in magistrate court.
 Defendant contended that the State had filed thousands of DWI charges in magistrate court and in only three cases in one particular year did the State choose to file DWI charges in district court.
 In each of those cases, the defendant challenged a roadblock.
 Defendant also argued that the prosecutor purposely dismissed the charges and refiled in district court because the case had been assigned to Judge Gillson in magistrate court.
 Defendant explained that in a different case, Judge Gillson had granted a defense motion to suppress evidence collected at a sobriety checkpoint.
 Defendant accused the prosecutor of forum shopping and also of denying Defendant his right to a trial de novo in district court.

 {4} The prosecutor denied that he was forum shopping and stated that he moved the case to district court in order to avoid having to hold two hearings on the roadblock issue.
-The prosecutor also commented on defense tactics to challenge roadblocks in magistrate court and again in district court on appeal, *330 thus requiring a hearing in each court.
-This practice, the prosecutor explained, wasted resources, thereby forcing the State into offering plea bargains.
-Therefore, the prosecutor argued, because Defendant was entitled to an appeal de novo in district court, it was more economical to bring the case there in the first instance and to have the roadblock issue decided in one proceeding.
+The prosecutor also commented on defense tactics to challenge roadblocks in magistrate court and again in district court on appeal,

 {5} The prosecutor also stated that he had the right to determine in which court to bring charges.
 The prosecutor noted that the district court had concurrent jurisdiction with the magistrate court over misdemeanors and that Defendant had no right to insist that his case be tried in magistrate court.
-Also, Defendant would not be prejudiced by having his case heard in district court because he could appeal an adverse decision to the Court of Appeals, the prosecutor argued.
+Also, Defendant would not be prejudiced by having his case heard in district court because he could appeal an adverse decision' to the Court of Appeals, the prosecutor argued.

 {6} Defendant responded by urging the district court judge to look beyond the State’s right to file charges in district court following a nolle prosequi in magistrate court and to rule that the prosecutor was engaging in impermissible forum shopping.
 At the conclusion of the hearing, the district court judge, without explanation, remanded the case to magistrate court.